Uniform existence of the integrated density of states on metric Cayley graphs: Convergence of spectral shift functions

-exist and are equal. \end{theorem} See \cite{lsv2011} for a proof of Theorem \ref{theorem_erg}.
+exists in the topology of $X$. \end{theorem} See \cite{ps2012} for a proof of Theorem \ref{theorem_erg} and \cite{lsv2011, lmv2008} for earlier versions.
 Now we show that in our situation the assumptions of the theorem are fulfilled almost surely.
-For $\omega\in\Omega$ define the map $\calC_\omega:\calV\to \calA$ by
+For $\omega\in\Omega$ define the map $\calC_\omega:\calV\to \calZ$ by

 To show the existence of the frequencies $\nu_P$ we need the following theorem, which is a special case of the Lindenstrauss' pointwise ergodic theorem in \cite{Lindenstrauss-01}. \begin{theorem} Let $\calG$ act from the left on a measure space $(\Omega,\calA,\P)$ by an ergodic and measure preserving transformation $\alpha$ and let $(Q_j)$ be a tempered F\o{}lner sequence.
 Then for any $ f\in L^1(\P)$